Discover Kew Gardens Park, Toronto

 Appreciate the Kew Gardens Cenotaph

 The Kew Gardens cenotaph is a striking memorial that serves as a powerful tribute to honour those who have served Canada in the First and Second World Wars, the Korean War, Afghanistan, and the Boer War.
-Constructed after the end of the Second World War, it stands as a powerful reminder of the sacrifices made by those who have fallen in battle.

 The location of this memorial is particularly significant, as it serves as the site for annual Remembrance Day services, where people gather to honour the memories of those who have given their lives for their country.